saml-dev/obsidian-custom-js/README.md

 # CustomJS

-CustomJS is a plugin for Obsidian that allows users to write custom Javascript that you can call anywhere you have access to the `app` object — including `dataviewjs` blocks and templater templates.
+CustomJS is a plugin for Obsidian that allows users to write custom Javascript that you can call anywhere you can write JS — including `dataviewjs` blocks and templater templates.

 ✅ Works on desktop and mobile!